-Editor’s Note: This is the fourth part in our series of articles on cold rooms.
+Editor’s Note: This is the fifth part in our series of articles on cold rooms.
 Read Part 1 here: Part 1 —Cold Rooms: An Introduction.

 As with any refrigeration system, controlling the flow of refrigerant is vital in making a cold room operate properly.
 Two of the most common types of refrigerant control valves are thermostatic expansion valves and solenoid valves.

 Thermostatic expansion valves (TXVs) work as a type of throttling device and are one of the four essential components in a refrigeration cycle, along with evaporators, compressors, and condensers.
 As with other throttling devices, TVXs cause refrigerant to expand as it flows, reducing the pressure.
 This in turn lowers the refrigerant’s temperature, allowing it to absorb heat inside the cold room via the evaporator.
 The goal of any throttling device is to keep the evaporator as full of refrigerant as possible and ensure that all of the refrigerant evaporates.
 This helps avoid damage to the compressor from getting liquid refrigerant in the suction port.
 Unlike some other throttling devices, however, TXVs regulate the refrigerant flow automatically based on the needs of the evaporator.